thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

   type 0x0002
   - skS: The PEM-encoded PKCS#8 RSA Issuer Private Key used for signing tokens, represented as a hexadecimal string.
-  - pkS: The Issuer Public Key, serialized according to the encoding in {{public-token-type}}.
+  - pkS: The Issuer Public Key, serialized according to the encoding in {{RFC9578, Section 8.2.2}}.
   - token_challenge: A randomly generated TokenChallenge structure, represented as a hexadecimal string.
-  - nonce: The 32-byte client nonce generated according to {{public-request}}, represented as a hexadecimal string.
+  - nonce: The 32-byte client nonce generated according to {{RFC9578, Section 6}},
+    represented as a hexadecimal string.
   - blind: The blind used when computing the blind RSA blinded message, represented as a hexadecimal string.